Snoopy-Sec/MiniUploaderSNP/README.md

 # MiniUploaderSNP
 Hidden Mini Uploader Snoopy<br>
-How tou use same for MiniUploaderSCT
+How tou use same for Hidden Mini Shell Snoopy